mitja/llamatunnel/README.md

 docker-compose up -d --build
 ```

 Now you can use Ollama at `https://api.example.com` and OpenWebUI `https://app.example.com` (assuming you use app and api as subdomains).
+You can find the API key for Ollama in the `.env` file.

+## Security Notes

+The `.env` file contains secrets, namely the `CLOUDFLARE_API_TOKEN`, the `OLLAMA_API_KEY`,
+and the `WEBUI_SECRET_KEY`.
+Don't commit the `.env` file to version control and store the secrets
+somewhere secure, so that you can enter them again on updates or reinstalls.

+The `data` directory also contains secrets, for example the `credentials.json` file and the private key
+of the TLS certificate.
+Take backups of the data directory, and don't commit it to version control.

+If you found a security issue, please follow GitHub's general instructions to [privately report a security vulnerability](https://docs.github.com/en/code-security/security-advisories/guidance-on-reporting-and-writing-information-about-vulnerabilities/privately-reporting-a-security-vulnerability#privately-reporting-a-security-vulnerability).

 ## Solution Overview